 What GPA is required to be eligible for the interview option?

-Students with a high school cumulative GPA of 3.0 and above may choose to have their test scores excluded from the application process and be interviewed instead.
+Students with a cumulative, weighted high school GPA of 3.0 and above may choose to have their test scores excluded from the application process and be interviewed instead.
 If your cumulative GPA is below 3.0, you are required to submit SAT or ACT test scores as part of your Whitworth application.

 I am currently home-schooled.
 Am I eligible for the interview option?

 Because of the wide variety of homeschool methods and experiences, home-schooled students who will not be graduating from an accredited home school program must include SAT or ACT scores as part of their Whitworth application.
 Students graduating from accredited homeschool programs are not required to submit SAT/ACT scores and are eligible for the interview option as long as they have an official transcript demonstrating a cumulative GPA of 3.0 or above.

 How is the interview scheduled and what will the interview include?

 Once you've submitted your admissions application and the Whitworth Admissions Office has received your official high school transcript (verifying that your cumulative GPA is 3.0 or above), we will contact you to schedule a phone interview with a Whitworth admissions representative.

 After your interview is scheduled, we will email you two articles to read in preparation for your interview.
 The interview questions will concern the content of the articles as well as your academic background and your college interests.
 The interview will take about 20 minutes and is designed to be conversational -- similar to the kind of discussion you might have in a high school English class.

 I've already sent my SAT/ACT test scores to Whitworth.
 Can I still have my scores excluded from my application and do an interview instead?